The 12 Best Lawn Mower Brands of 2023

 Not all lawn mowers are created equal.
 Choose the brand that will meet the needs of your yard.

-Attaining a beautifully manicured lawn that impresses the neighbors is the dream of many property owners, but this achievement is only possible with the right lawn mower.
-Whether it’s a classic push mower or a lawn tractor for larger yards, there are numerous brands from which to choose—so many, in fact, that making sense of which brand is the right one for individual budget and lawn-size needs can be overwhelming.
+Attaining a beautifully manicured lawn that impresses the neighbors is the dream of many property owners, but this achievement is only possible with the best lawn mower.
+Whether it’s a classic riding mower for larger yards or an electric lawn mower for an eco-friendly option, there are numerous brands from which to choose.

 Lawn mowers, of course, are just a small part of Honda’s business, which is also known for its cars, trucks, motorcycles, and even jet airplanes.
 Since its early roots as a motorcycle manufacturer, Tokyo-based Honda has made a name for itself on the reliability of its engines, and that extends to its lawn mowers.

-Honda lawn mowers start quickly, require little maintenance, and will last for a long, long time.
+Honda lawn mowers start quickly, require little maintenance, and last for a long, long time.
 One reason for this is Honda’s patented two-blade cutting system, which reduces the wear and tear on the engine and blades.
-The downside of a Honda mower is that, like some of its automobiles, they’re more expensive than most competitors’ models.
+The downside of Honda mowers is that, like some of its automobiles, they’re more expensive than most competitors’ models.

 2. John Deere